 Your lawyer will be able to tell you whether or not the evidence against you is allowable and if it isn’t, there is a good chance they may be able to have the charges against you withdrawn.

 If the evidence against you is weak – including when it’s your word against another’s – your lawyer can write to the prosecution and point out the weakness and request to have the charges against you withdrawn.

 If the prosecution still wants to proceed, your lawyer can make sure the problems with their case are pointed out in court, which can help you get an outcome in your favour.

 Your lawyer can also make sure that any evidence against you is accurate, and statements are worded accurately, so they don’t mislead the magistrate or judge.

-Although a section 10 dismissals and conditional release orders isn’t a withdrawal of charges, by getting a section 10 dismissal or conditional release order you won’t have a criminal conviction recorded against you, and you won’t face any penalties.
+Although a section 10 dismissals and conditional release orders are not withdrawal of charges, by getting a section 10 dismissal or conditional release order you won’t have a criminal conviction recorded against you, and you won’t face any penalties.

-But it is possible to get section 10 dismissals or conditional release orders for more serious or repeat offences, particularly if you can demonstrate the impact a criminal conviction would have on your lifestyle or employment.
+But it is possible to get non conviction order for more serious or repeat offences, particularly if you can demonstrate the impact a criminal conviction would have on your lifestyle or employment.